socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

                           ╰  0x01000000  ╯

 TODO: Need confirmation from GUI of meter range in uint32 and dB.

+TODO: What is the range with 3 or 4 observed input channels?
+Do we
+      need to divide the received meter_uint value by the number of observed input channels?

 With the inverse function mapping dB values to integer values being